Farming for the Nation: Environmental Land Management Scheme

-The Tests and Trials programme has been structured to allow for new ideas to be tested in the context of ELM.
-Defra is keen that the ELM scheme has the capability to be expanded to include new concepts as they are developed, and the T&T process is the starting point for this.
-New ideas are being tested in the current round of trials, and the results will be used in defining the structure of ELM.
-Once the first round has finished in 2021, there will be scope for new trials to test new ideas to see how they fit into the ELM scheme.
+The Tests and Trials programme has been structured to allow for new ideas to be tested in the context of ELMS.
+Defra is keen that ELMS has the capability to be expanded to include new concepts as they are developed, and the T&T process is the starting point for this.
+New ideas are being tested in the current round of trials, and the results will be used in defining the structure of ELMS.
+Once the first round has finished in 2021, there will be scope for new trials to test new ideas to see how they fit into ELMS.

 A range of new soil scanning technologies may have the capability to assess the Natural Capital position of the soil, and the capacity of the soil to deliver ecosystem benefits.
 It might be possible for the technology available to give an indication of the health of the soil, and hence help target farming practices that will improve soil health and provide environmental benefits.
 The Tamar Valley AONB is testing this innovative hypothesis via the following programme: